 David Kirk has served on The Shepherd School of Music faculty since 1982.
-His duties at the Shepherd School include teaching private lessons and holding master classes.

 Mr. Kirk enjoys an international reputation for effective teaching of musicianship and the physical aspects of wind playing.
 He has presented master classes throughout North America and in Japan.
 In addition to his work at the Shepherd School, Mr. Kirk is Principal Tubist of the Houston Symphony.
 He was selected for his teaching and playing positions during his final year of undergraduate studies at the Juilliard School.
 While at Juilliard, he studied with Don Harry.
 Kirk’s other teachers include David Waters, Chester Schmitz, Warren Deck, and Neal Tidwell.